Mifuko was founded in 2009 by two Finnish designers, Mari Martikainen and Minna Impiö.

 In 2008 I lived in Kenya with my family and Mari came to visit us.
 Together we were exploring the markets in Nairobi and inspired by the handcraft skills of the artisans.
-We got an idea to combine our design skills with the traditional techniques found in Kenya to create sustainable design with a personal twist.
+We had an idea to combine our design skills with traditional techniques found in Kenya to create sustainable design with a personal twist.

-It has been great to have a possibility to build a long-term relationship with the artisan groups in rural areas and cities.
+It has been great to have the possibility to build a long-term relationship with the artisan groups in rural areas and cities.
 For me it is important that through Mifuko we can create and design in a way that is sustainable and contributes positively to the world.

 Our story: Work of hands and hearts